crawl/qw/README.md

 The simplest way to change the combo qw plays is with the `combo` rcfile option.
 Change this to your desired combos, then change `GOD_LIST` to the set of gods for qw is allowed to worship.
-It will worship the first of these it finds.
-Each entry in `GOD_LIST must be the full god name.
-Gods who have been at least partially implemented: `BCHLMOQRTUXY1`.
-Gods who are actually pretty decent on qw: `CMORT`.
+It will worship the first of these it finds, entering Temple if it needs to.
+Each entry in `GOD_LIST` must be the full god name.
+Gods who have been at least partially implemented:
+`BCHLMOQRTUXY1`.
+Gods who are good enough to get a win in a reasonable number of attempts: `CMORT1`.

 To have qw cycle through a set of combos, set `COMBO_CYCLE` to `true` and edit `COMBO_CYCLE_LIST`.
 This list uses the same syntax as the `combo` option, but